panthonies/site/_posts/2020-04-22-linear-regression.md

 - KNN Regression suffers from the curse of dimensionality:
 	- more predictors (dimensions) means neighbors are farther from each other
 	- KNN performs poorly with lots of predictors
+	- in higher dimensions, KNN often performs worse than linear regression

 ---